Every hen can lay an egg daily but can a chicken lay more than one egg a day? How many eggs do chickens lay in a day?

-You can apply these to gauge the production of eggs among your flock of birds as well as becoming fully aware of the variables affecting the production of eggs.
+You can apply these to gauge the production of eggs among your flock of birds.
+You will become fully aware of the variables affecting the production of eggs.

 Also, you need to identify the breeds of layers and determine how often they lay eggs.
-Once you have all these factors at the back of your mind.
+You will have these factors at the back of your mind.

-As stated earlier, a hen is capable of laying a single egg per day although it will skip some days for various reasons.
+As stated earlier, a hen is capable of laying a single egg per day, although it will skip some days for various reasons.

 Your hen will accumulate these extra hours in its laying cycle to make it look like it had skipped a day or two in a matter of weeks.

 This way, it will have enough time for the formation of another egg within its body.
 The cycle continues this way during the egg production period for your hen in many years to come.

 Most importantly, chickens in a particular flock don’t all start to lay eggs on the same day.
 Also, they don’t continue laying eggs at the same duration as you would think.
 Most chickens lay eggs during the winter months.

-This simply means that the production of eggs that chickens lay a day fluctuates after a certain period and it becomes an on and off affair for about three or four years in a row.
+This simply means that the production of eggs that chickens lay a day fluctuates after a certain period, and it becomes an on and off affair for about three or four years in a row.

 Every year the egg production level goes down compared to what was recorded in the previous years.
 But as the production fluctuates, the egg size increases while the shell quality goes down from time to time.

 But when these birds are kept for egg production with other home flocks, their performance is not as good as when they are raised for commercial egg production.

-The reason for doing so is based on the appearance of the eggs and not the nutritional value of each type of eggs.
+The reason for doing so is based on the appearance of the eggs and not the nutritional value of each type of egg.

 When choosing your flock of layers from different breeds found in commercial hatcheries, ensure that you fully understand how many eggs they lay per day, weekly, monthly, or annually.

 Other breeds tend to lay throughout the year regardless of their age.
 So when making your decision on the breed you want to raise, take these two points seriously before you add one or two breeds to your existing flock of birds at home.

 If you want to get good results among your layers, you should take pullet management seriously.
-This management encompasses areas such as light and nutrition, the two most important factors influencing egg production in chickens.
+This management encompasses areas such as artificial light exposure and nutrition, the two most important factors influencing egg production in chickens.

-Light management plays a crucial role as mentioned at the beginning of this discussion.
+Light management plays a crucial role, as mentioned at the beginning of this discussion.
 This factor is not only important during the egg-laying period, but also determines the growth and development of chicks to when they become mature layers.

 Layers need adequate space for effective egg production.
 But the amount of space needed by each layer depends solely on the individual breed and the space available.

 You may include a few perches to your chicken coop design to help facilitate the available space.
-In this regard, your chickens will sleep on those perches during the night, as a way of keeping them off the floor.
+In this regard, your chickens will sleep on those perches during the night as a way of keeping them off the floor.

 Perches make the cleaning of their coop easier and effortless.
 Naturally, chickens prefer perching throughout.
 Equipping their living space with these structures will help make their lives exciting and quite fulfilling.